 Acquisition of Mona Group in fiscal 2016

-Hain Celestial Group (HAIN) had anticipated that the acquisition of Mona Group would raise the scale of its plant-based operations to over $100 million in net sales in Europe in a growing category of branded and private label products.
-The deal was made during 1Q16 and was also expected to provide the company with additional manufacturing capacity.
-Management expects the Mona Group to be accretive to Hain Celestial’s earnings in fiscal 2016 though much of its effect was not seen in the first quarter.
-Mona Group is a leader in plant-based foods and beverages with facilities in Germany and Austria.
+In its first quarter of fiscal 2016, the Hain Celestial Group (HAIN) acquired the Mona Group, a leader in plant-based foods and beverages with facilities in Germany and Austria.
+The Mona Group offers a wide range of organic and natural products under the Joya and Happy brands, including soy, rice, oat, and various nut-based drink products.
+Management had anticipated that this acquisition would increase the scale of its plant-based operations to over $100 million in net sales in Europe in a growing category of branded and private label products while providing the company with additional manufacturing capacity.
+Management expects the Mona Group to be accretive to Hain Celestial’s earnings in fiscal 2016.

 Acquisition of Empire Foods

-In the third quarter of fiscal 2015, Hain Celestial acquired the remaining ~80% of EK Holdings and its wholly-owned subsidiary, Empire Kosher Poultry, based in Mifflintown, Pennsylvania.
-The purchase price for the remaining ~80% of Empire Kosher Poultry was $57.6 million, including net debt repaid at closing.
+In the third quarter of fiscal 2015, the company acquired the remaining ~80% of EK Holdings and its wholly owned subsidiary, Empire Kosher Poultry, based in Mifflintown, Pennsylvania.
+The purchase price for the remaining ~80% of Empire Kosher Poultry was $57.6 million, which includes net debt repaid at closing.
 Empire Kosher Poultry generated over $100 million in net sales in 2014, and Hain Celestial expects the acquisition to be accretive to its earnings in fiscal 2016.
-However, much of its benefits weren’t seen in this quarter.
-With the acquisition, Hain Celestial also plans to leverage its infrastructure to create revenue and procurement synergies.
+With the acquisition, Hain Celestial also plans to leverage its infrastructure to create revenue and procurement synergies

 Acquisition of Belvedere International

-Hain Celestial’s management, through its acquisition of Belvedere International in 3Q15, expected to raise the scale of its Canadian operations to over $150 million in net sales.
-Management also intended to provide the company with opportunities for sales expansion and cost efficiencies, as this acquisition leverages existing infrastructure in Canada.
-Belvedere is a company that makes health and beauty care products, including the Live Clean brand.
-Belvedere reported ~$25 million in net sales in fiscal 2014 and could be accretive to Hain Celestial’s earnings in fiscal 2016.
+In 3Q15, the company also acquired Belvedere International, a health and beauty care product company that includes the Live Clean brand.
+Hain Celestial’s management thought that this deal would increase the scale of its Canadian operations to over $150 million in net sales and provide the company with opportunities for sales expansion and cost efficiencies as it leverages existing infrastructure in Canada.
+In 2014, Belvedere reported ~$25 million in net sales and is expected to be accretive to Hain Celestial’s earnings in fiscal 2016.

-Hain Celestial’s peers in the industry include Pilgrim’s Pride Corporation (PPC), McCormick & Company (MKC), and Keurig Green Mountain (GMCR).
-They reported net margins of 6.5%, 9.0%, and 11.7%, respectively, in their last reported quarter.
+The company’s peers in the industry include Mead Johnson Nutrition Company (MJN), McCormick & Company (MKC), and Keurig Green Mountain (GMCR).
+They reported operating margins of 23.1%, 12%, and 16.6%, respectively, in their last reported quarter.
 The Vanguard Mid-Cap Growth ETF (VOT) invests 0.53% of its portfolio in the GMCR stock.